 During this trip, I also learned that in ancient Egypt, basil was used as an antidote to snake and scorpion bites, and was also used in embalming the Pharaohs – where it was found abundantly in the depths of the pyramids.
 Also, in ancient Greece, it was believed that basil has rejuvenating powers, so people could be found playing around in basil baths.
 The ancient Greeks even used basil juice to give fascinating new taste to vines and liquor.

 Sweet basil is a robust annual or short-lived perennial, that can grow 20-60 cm in height.
 This is a plant that does not take up much space in the garden and is an aromatic companion for my other plants.
 Sweet basil has a soft-texture, hairless leaves and small flowers that vary in color from white to light lavender blue.

 Sweet basil is an excellent plant for several diets.
 The plant is low in calories, has almost zero fat and is a good sources of vitamins and minerals.
 However, saving basil can be tricky.
 The plant may dry easily and lose its rich smell and flavor.
 If you can’t get fresh basil, it is better to keep it in olive oil or stored in a freezer.

-At NATUFIA, I am always testing out different varieties of basil that can be grown organically.
+At NATUFIA, we are always testing out different varieties of basil that can be grown organically.
 With NATUFIA, you don’t sacrifice the smell or tastes of the royal herb – since you harvest when you eat it.
 Best of all, you can grow it all year long.
-So use and experiment with this royal herb in your kitchen –you won’t be disappointed.
-If you have any questions about my experience with basil or other plants, I will be more than happy to share them with you.
+So use and experiment with this royal herb in your kitchen – you won’t be disappointed.
+If you have any questions about the experience with basil or other plants, we will be more than happy to share them with you.

 And don’t forget, with everything we do in our garden…we must find a little patience in ourselves, so that our plant can mature.
 I live by this saying in the garden and in life.